Harbury: Harbury Spoilbank

 Harbury Spoilbank nature reserve, a Warwickshire Wildlife Trust site, is located 1 km east of Harbury on the B4452 on the left going towards Deppers Bridge.
 It covers 6.7 hectares and the clay spoilbanks host species-rich grassland with flowering plants including cowslip, early forget-me-not, hairy violet and orchids such as Twayblade and Common Spotted-Orchid.
 More than 20 species of butterfly have been found, including early species such as brimstone, green hairstreak, holly blue, the grizzled skipper and dingy skipper.
 The Harbury Spoilbank nature reserve is part of the larger Harbury Railway Cutting Site of Special Scientific Interest that extends westwards from the nature reserve along both sides of the railway for approximately 2 km.

 Amenities

 Harbury has a primary school with about 200 pupils.
 A day nursery provides childcare for children aged 3 months to 5 years.
 A pre-school provides sessional early years education for children aged 2 yrs 9 months to school entry.
 The village has a GP practice and a volunteer-run public library.
-The village has three pubs: The Crown Inn, The Gamecock, and the Shakespeare Inn.
-Two other pubs in the village closed in recent years: the Dog Inn (converted into a day nursery) and the Old New Inn.
 There is a village hall and a village social club.
 There are playing fields behind the village hall with a playground, netball court, football pitches, a BMX track, a skate park, an all-weather walking route and a car park.
 The recreation ground has three tennis courts that are used by the village tennis club.
 Harbury has a Rugby football club with its own ground and clubhouse, which it shares with the village Cricket Club.
 The village also has a junior football club.